All 3 to 4-year-olds in Oxfordshire are eligible for the universal 570 hours free early education. (Universal) There is no need to apply for a code.

-Working parents may also be eligible for the extended 570 hours for 3 & 4 year old children.
-(Extended or "30 hours").
+Working parents may also be eligible for the extended 570 hours for 3 and 4-year-old children.
+(Extended or '30 hours') Information, eligibility criteria and links to apply can be found at Childcare Choices.

 Is your child two?

-If your child is two you may qualify for 15 hours free early education.
-More details on our early education for two year olds page.
+If your child is two you may qualify for 15 hours of free early education.
+More details on our early education for two-year-olds page.

 When is my child eligible?